Welcome back to this series on architecting applications and systems with scaling in mind.

 Part 2 - Scaling the Monolith

-We have our monolithic application that provides some API endpoints and interacts with a Database.
+We have our monolithic application that provides some API endpoints and interacts with a database.
 Now we want to look at ways we can deploy the system in a production environment and how it affects the ability to perform under load.

 Starting with a Load Balanced Cluster

-We’ll start with the one everyone knows.
-The load-balanced cluster.
+We’ll start with the one everyone knows - the load-balanced cluster.
 We start up multiple instances of our application and have a load balancer handle distributing load.

 This allows us to scale horizontally by adding more servers to our cluster to accommodate load.
 You could even use dynamic scaling to automatically add or remove servers from the cluster to scale with load.